elfmaister/EMM-Mapped/README.md

-Create a folder and add index.html and script.js.
+Create a folder and add index.html gm_bigcity folder..

-Open index.html in a web browser to view the gm_bigcity map with real-time player tracking.
+start a local server with example "python3 -m http.server 8000" open http://localhost:8000/ in a web browser to view the gm_bigcity map with real-time player tracking.